Spline element method for the Monge-Ampere equation: Numerical results

 The spline element method has been described in \cite{Awanou2003, Awanou2005a, Awanou2006, Baramidze2006, Hu2007} under different names and more recently in \cite{Awanou2008}.
-It can be described as a conforming finite element implementation with Lagrange multipliers.
-We first outline the main steps of the method, discuss its advantages and possible disadvantage.
+It can be described as a conforming discretization implementation with Lagrange multipliers.
+We first outline the main steps of the method, discuss its advantages and possible disadvantages.
 We then give more details of this approach but refer to the above references for explicit formulas.

 First, start with a representation of a piecewise discontinuous polynomial as a vector in $\mathbb{R}^N$, for some integer $N>0$.
 Then express boundary conditions and constraints including global continuity or smoothness conditions as linear relations.
 In our work, we use the Bernstein basis representation, \cite{Awanou2003,Awanou2008} which is very convenient to express smoothness conditions and very popular in computer aided geometric design.
 Hence the term ``spline'' in the name of the method.
 Splines are piecewise polynomials with smoothness properties.
 One then write a discrete version of the equation along with a discrete version of the spaces of trial and test functions.
 The boundary conditions and constraints are enforced using Lagrange multipliers.
 We are lead to saddle point problems which are solved by an augmented Lagrangian algorithm (sequences of linear equations with size $N \times N$).
 The approach here should be contrasted with other approaches where Lagrange multipliers are introduced before discretization, i.e. in \cite{Babuska73} or the discontinuous Galerkin methods.